9 fun places to go on a rainy day

 words: Evita Benjafield

-What do you do on a rainy day when the weather is too cold and wet and the children demand your attention non-stop?
+What do you do on a rainy day when the weather is miserable and the children demand your attention non-stop?
 When they are glued in front of a screen?
 The constant bickering and shouting in the background.
 What do you do when the endless moaning and snack demand is getting all too much?
 Here are some fun and enjoyable activities to do on your weekends and holidays with your little …and not so little monsters.

 Head down to Brooklands Museum for a wide collection of cars, motorcycles, aircrafts and the London Bus Museum, which is included in the price.
 Learn about the Loch Ness Wellington Bomber, see the stratosphere chamber, climb on board the planes and travel back in time.
 There are also a lot of hands-on activities for everyone from designing your own airfield vehicle to driving simulators and much more.
 Much needed tea and coffee is also available.